sushantmenon1/Fine-Tuned-Stable-Diffusion/README.md

 Implementing SAG requires training the model to take in both the text prompt and attention guidance images at each diffusion step.
 At inference time, appropriate guidance images that match the prompt can make the output imagery more detailed.

-Here is how you can implement SAG
+Here is how you can use SAG with `generate`
 ```bash
 generate --prompt=$PROMPT_DIR -n=4 --sag_scale=0.75
 ```